ajwarnick/artist_statments/_aov/walkthrough.md

 ## add to project

 The anthology of the project is made from things that are found by the public and collated into a book.
-They are ask at the
+They are ask at the beginning to add to this anthology.
+They are not required to and their addition can be whatever they like just a page from one of the books in the library, a drawing on one of the note book pages, or a cut up of photocopies to make a new remix.

 ## return

 the ideal scenario would mean that the library gets stuck in peoples mind and they come back cause they can't get a book or an idea out of their mind.
 They return looking for a certain book or a style.

+I was hoping to be accepting submissions from the public for books to be adding to the library.
+As the guest leaves the librarian asks them if there is any books they would like to the library.

 [^1]:they are left with an understanding of the way in which their action of reading is a form of remix, and that they are liberated to remix more fully the things in their life.